LiorGazit/llmpop/docs/index.md

-# LLMRouter Documentation
+# LLM-Router Documentation

-LLMRouter is a lightweight Python library that provides a unified interface to **route between local and remote LLMs**.
+LLM-Router is a lightweight Python library that provides a unified interface to **route between local and remote LLMs**.
 It lets you spin up **local models via Ollama** or connect to **remote providers like OpenAI**, with the same API surface.
 It also includes utilities for monitoring system resource usage while your models run.